matwilso/matwilso.github.io/_posts/gpt-sim.md

 <br><br>
 What would this enable?
 In robotics?
 In general, for bringing advances in information technology to the world of atoms?

-Based on the growing capabilities of language models like GPT3, it seems likely that we will be able to train a very accurate future-frame-predictor using a scaled up, but relatively dumb approach.
+Based on the growing capabilities of language models like GPT3, it seems likely we will be able to train a very accurate future-frame-predictor using a scaled up, but relatively dumb approach.

-A future-frame-predictor like this, with a bit of guidance, could become a general purpose reality simulator.
+Such a future-frame-predictor, with a bit of guidance, could become a general purpose reality simulator.
 Just as GPT3 learns things like grammar, sentiment, and so on, in order to better predict the next word, YouTube-GPT-X would learn super accurate physics to better predict the next frame.